Q: What causes a herniated disc?

 A: Most patients try physical therapy, injections, pain management or chiropractic care.
 Although this may relieve pain temporarily, it does not permanently fix the problem.
 We suggest you view our page dedicated to herniated disc treatment and discover how our minimally invasive procedures can help you reclaim your freedom from pain while increasing the quality of your lifestyle.

 Q: Will existing hardware affect my surgery?

 A: Many patients with hardware have successful results with our surgery.
 Some may even be candidates for hardware removal.
 We can also remove scar tissue buildup from previous surgery.
 We will have to take a look at your MRI report or films to get a better idea on whether or not we would be able to help.

 Q: How long is the rehabilitation period after surgery at Laser Spine Institute?

 A: The recuperation time is minimal because we make small incisions (typically less than 1 inch) and use an endoscope to enter the body.
-This instrument stretches and pushes the muscles aside instead of cutting through them; causing less trauma, scar tissue and blood loss than traditional surgical procedures.
-Typically patients with a sedentary job or lifestyle can return to work within a few days.
-Those whose occupation or lifestyle requires heavy lifting or manual labor should wait approximately six weeks to return to these types of activities.
-More specific instructions are given to each individual by our physicians and staff following a patient’s procedure.
+This instrument stretches and pushes the muscles aside instead of cutting through them, causing less trauma, scar tissue and blood loss than traditional surgical procedures.
+Specific instructions regarding recovery and returning to work are given to each individual by our physicians and staff following a patient’s procedure.